-Over the past ten years, ELI has been approached by Chinese officials and those with an interest and knowledge of Chinese environmental law and litigation requesting assistance with educating the judiciary on how to better handle environmental cases.
+ELI has collaborated with Chinese officials and those with an interest and knowledge of Chinese environmental law and litigation to provide assistance with educating the judiciary on how to better handle environmental cases.

 Mekong River Committee February 2008

-As a follow-up to the workshop, ELI is currently reviewing the MRC'sdraft framework for transboundary environmental impact assessment, including an examination of international best practices in TbEIA.
-Based on this research, ELI will produce a comprehensive report that offers alternative language and specific recommendations for modifying the framework for consideration by the MRC working group.
+As a follow-up to the workshop, ELI reviewed the MRC'sdraft framework for transboundary environmental impact assessment, including an examination of international best practices in TbEIA.
+Based on this research, ELI produced a comprehensive report that offers alternative language and specific recommendations for modifying the framework for consideration by the MRC working group.

 ELI has also collaborated with the Coca-Cola Company in Beijing and researched renewable energy development in China.